-If a function is continuous on an open interval, there may or may not be an absolute maximum or an absolute minimum. ∞ or $-\infty$ cannot be absolute extrema, only exact real numbers can be absolute extrema.
+If a function is continuous on an open interval, there may or may not be an absolute maximum or an absolute minimum.
+The ideas $\infty$ or $-\infty$ cannot be absolute extrema, only exact real numbers can be absolute extrema.
 Examine figure 3(a) below.
-There is an absolute minimum at x_1 , but there is no absolute maximum value, since the greatest function value goes toward infinity.
+There is an absolute minimum at $x_1$ , but there is no absolute maximum value, since the greatest function value goes toward infinity.
 Also, a function that has a 'break' or 'gap' at a value of x may or may not have an absolute minimum or maximum.
 Look at figure 3(b) below.
-In the closed interval [a, b], there is an absolute minimum at x = a, but there is no absolute maximum value.
-The actual function value at x_1 is lower than the open circle above.
-There is not an absolute maximum at x_1 .
+Since the function is not continuous, it may be difficult to determine absolue extrema.
+In the interval [a, b], there is an absolute minimum at x = a, but there is no absolute maximum value.
+The actual function value at $x_1$ is lower than the open circle above.
+There is not an absolute maximum at $x_1$ .